DevanshBhavsar3/DSA-Brainbook/Main Notes/Next Smaller Element.md

 ## Optimal

 - Start iterating from the back.
-- Make an monotonic stack of increasing element.
+- Make an monotonic stack of decreasing element.
 - The stack top will be the next smaller element of the element.

 ```cpp